 UNHP first noticed a significant gap between rising Bronx multifamily sales prices and flat net operating income in 2000.
-This growing disconnect not only prevented us from continuing to work assisting tenant groups to purchase buildings, but also rekindled memories of a time in the late 1980s and early 1990s when Freddie Mac over-financed and then foreclosed on a large number of Bronx multifamily properties.
-In 2003 and 2004 we proactively set out to limit the damage of speculative investment to Bronx properties and neighborhoods through the creation of the Multifamily Assistance Center and the Building Indicator Project (BIP) database.
+This growing disconnect not only prevented us from assisting tenant groups with purchasing buildings but also rekindled memories of a time in the late 1980s and early 1990s when Freddie Mac over-financed and subsequently foreclosed on a large number of Bronx multifamily properties.
+In 2003 and 2004, we proactively set out to limit the damage of speculative investment to Bronx properties and neighborhoods through the creation of the Multifamily Research and Action Center and the Building Indicator Project (BIP) database.

 “UNHP's BIP inspired HPD to create our own measures of financial and physical distress.
 The light UNHP shines on troubled portfolios of even the strongest banks has been a critical component in the success of our Overleveraged Properties Initiative.”